I.1. Open access and copyright policies

 III.1.
 Editors’ roles and responsibilities

-The editors are in charge of:
+The editors are responsible for:

 III.2.
 Peer review and decision making

 III.3.
-Accepting special issues
+Accepting thematic issues and volumes

 III.4.
 Publication ethics